riscvarchive/riscv-edk2-platforms/Platform/Intel/Readme.md

 ## Board Naming Convention
 The board packages supported by Intel follow the naming convention \<xxx\>OpenBoardPkg where xxx refers to the encompassing platform name for a particular platform generation.
-For example, the [`KabylakeOpenBoardPkg`](https://github.com/tianocore/edk2-platforms/tree/master/Platform/Intel/KabylakeOpenBoardPkg) contains the board code for Intel Kaby Lake reference systems.
+For example, the [`KabylakeOpenBoardPkg`](https://github.com/tianocore/edk2-platforms/tree/master/Platform/Intel/KabylakeOpenBoardPkg) contains the board code for Intel KabyLake reference systems.
 Intel uses the moniker "OpenBoardPkg" to indicate that this package is the open source board code.
 A closed source counterpart may exist which simply uses "BoardPkg".
 Both directly use the MinPlatformPkg from edk2-platforms.